A Guide to Family Activities during the Christmas Period in Barcelona

 |

-| Children Hitting the Tio Gegant |
+Children hitting the Tio Gegant |

 Also related to the Fira de Santa Llúcia (please see details above) is the Caga Tio.
 Please see our Guide to Spanish Christmas Cultural traditions for information on this interesting local tradition.
-If you are interested in treating your children to a very Catalan alternative to a trip to see Santa Claus, you can take them to see the Tió Gegant at this market.
+If you are interested in treating your children to a Catalan alternative to a trip to see Santa Claus, you can take them to see the Tió Gegant at this market.

 For no charge they can queue to see the large figure, situated on the stage at the top of the square and receive a small gift and lollipop.
 This event is sponsored, so the gift is, unfortunately, promotional material.
-Despite this, there is no denying the excitement in the children’s faces as they wait impatiently for their turn to hit the log!
+Despite this, there is no denying the excitement in the children's faces as they wait impatiently for their turn to hit the log.

 Where to See Santa Claus